hamzehkhazaei/Azure_Lab/README.md

 ## Connect to the Windows VM (Cluster Head)
 To connect to your Cluster head, which is a Windows machine, do the following:

 1. Select the button in the lower right of the tile, as shown in the following image, to download the RDP configuration file.
-This file will be used in the RDP desktop program to get connected to the VM.
+The MRD program will use this file to connect to the VM.

    <p align="center">
       <img title="" alt="Download the RDP config file" src="/images/lab-rdp.png" width="500" >